Bad Influence: How the internet hijacked our health Deborah Cohen and Simon Gilbody

 Want to lose weight?
 Build muscle?
 Get pregnant?
 Advice is just a click away.
 With long waits for treatment and fewer face-to-face GP appointments, influencers have stepped into the breach.
 From doctors promoting untested therapies to celebrities selling solutions, these self-styled experts radiate wellness and guarantee results.

-Join broadcaster and journalist Deborah Cohen, author of Bad Influence, as she explores the transformation of a healthcare system driven by online trends.
+Broadcaster and journalist Deborah Cohen, author of Bad Influence, will explore the transformation of a healthcare system driven by online trends.
 Learn about the commodification of health in an age of anxiety and discover the truth behind Ozempic influencers, AI-powered diagnoses, ‘preventative’ screening and Instagram’s favourite wearable tech.

 Book sales